CatifiedSWE/hey-pro-data-beta/ONBOARDING_PASSWORD_VALIDATION_FIX.md

 3. **Proper Authentication Flow**: Authentication happens first, which is the standard security practice

+4. **Session Persistence**: Using proper SSR cookie handling ensures the session is maintained after sign-in, preventing 401 errors on subsequent API calls

-4. **Existing Retry Logic Works**: The chat logic at step 3 already handles password retry, so users can:
+5. **Existing Retry Logic Works**: The chat logic at step 3 already handles password retry, so users can:
    - Try password again
    - Try different email
    - Exit the flow